 Reforms garnering bipartisan support continue to be introduced.
-Iowa, Mississippi, Missouri, Montana, Oklahoma, Utah, Virginia, and Wyoming lawmakers have already introduced legislation to expand access — in ways that have garnered bipartisan support in recent legislative sessions in those states.
+Legislators in at least 10 states have already introduced legislation to expand access — in ways that have garnered bipartisan in-state support in recent legislative sessions: Iowa, Illinois, Kentucky, Mississippi, Missouri, Montana, Oklahoma, Utah, Virginia, and Wyoming.
 These include expanding early voting access, restoring the right to vote for people with criminal convictions, and enacting automatic voter registration.
 Since 2013, at least 26 states passed positive reforms — including automatic registration — with bipartisan support, showing consensus reforms remain possible.

 Automatic voter registration and other reforms to modernize voter rolls

-Overall, 99 bills that would modernize voter registration have been introduced in 29 states, with automatic voter registration (AVR) being the most prevalent.
+Automatic voter registration (AVR) legislation and other bills that would modernize voter registration are very popular this legislative session, building on gains in the last two years.
 In early 2015, Oregon became the first state to pass AVR, and saw increased registration and turnout.
-Five additional states followed suit in 2015 and 2016, and more states are poised to consider AVR bills this session.
-Bills to implement or expand AVR this session have been introduced in at least 21 states — Arizona, Arkansas, Connecticut, Florida, Georgia, Hawaii, Indiana, Iowa, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, New York, Oklahoma, Pennsylvania, South Carolina, Texas, Utah, Virginia, and Washington.
-Bills that would modernize voter registration in other ways — such as by allowing registration online or on Election Day — are also prevalent.
+Five additional states followed suit in 2015 and 2016 — including Alaska, where a ballot measure with substantial bipartisan support passed with 65 percent of the vote.
+Just last week, the reform went into effect in the District of Columbia.
+This session, bills to implement or expand AVR have been introduced in at least 28 states — Alabama, Arizona, Arkansas, Connecticut, Florida, Georgia, Hawaii, Indiana, Illinois, Iowa, Maryland, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, New York, Ohio, Oklahoma, Nevada, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, and Washington.
+Meanwhile, bills that would modernize voter registration in other ways — such as by allowing registration online or on Election Day — have been introduced in 24 states.

 Early and absentee voting expansion

-Thirty-nine bills to increase early in person voting access have been introduced in 14 states.
-Fifty-eight bills to increase access to absentee voting have been introduced in 22 states.
+Fifty-one bills to increase early in person voting access have been introduced in 17 states.
+Eighty-five bills to increase access to absentee voting have been introduced in 25 states.

 Restoring the right to vote

-Restrictive legislation is comparable to the most recent legislative sessions at this time.
-Legislation posing acute threats to voters continues to circulate — there are 46 bills restricting access to the franchise introduced in 21 states.
+Legislation posing acute threats to voters continues to circulate — there are 68 bills restricting access to the franchise introduced in 27 states.

-At least 12 states are already considering restrictive voter ID legislation — Arkansas, Illinois, Indiana, Maine, Maryland, Montana, Nebraska, New Hampshire, New York, North Dakota, Virginia, and Wyoming.
-Arkansas and North Dakota’s bills have already passed in their state Houses.
-Bills in 8 of these states would create or expand strict photo ID requirements; the precise effect of Nebraska, New Hampshire, New York, and Wyoming’s bills would depend on implementation.
-Legislation from the Iowa secretary of state to implement voter ID will likely be considered in the legislature, with the possibility of more restrictive bills originating in the capital.
+At least 16 states are already considering restrictive voter ID legislation — Arkansas, California, Illinois, Indiana, Iowa, Maine, Maryland, Montana, Nebraska, Nevada, New Hampshire, New York, North Dakota, Pennsylvania, Virginia, and Wyoming.
+Arkansas and North Dakota’s bills have already passed in their state houses and are now being considered by the states’ respective senates.
+Some of these bills would implement new voter ID requirements, while others would modify existing statutes to make them stricter or to attempt to restore restrictive laws previously blocked by courts.